ecgu/ecgu.github.io/_projects/anth2a_winter2026.md

 #### On Scantrons

 The tests and essays for this course require the use of scantron forms.
-These forms can be unintuitive to use these days, so if it is your first time taking a test with one, it'd be helpful to check out this guide of what to look out for.
+These forms can be unintuitive to use these days, so if it is your first time taking a test with one, it'd be helpful to look up on YouTube how to fill one in and what common mistakes are.
 This may save a lot of potential headache for you and the test graders.

 #### Suggestions